1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/metahttp/README.md

     $'https://duckduckgo.com/html' \

+<sup>Note: Why do we explicitly tell this request to be _insecure_?<br/>
+    Under normal circumstances, we'd always want a TLS request to be as secure as possible.
+However, we're in a completely different _context_ here: We've put a proxy between us and the HTTPS server, in order to act as MITM.
+That means that we explicitly chose an insecure setup, with the proxy exchanging the actual target site certificate with its own (Portswigger) one.</sup><br/>
 We make the file executable and run it: `chmod +x duckduckgo.proxy.sh && ./duckduckgo.proxy.sh`<br/>
 ... which results in the output of the HTTP response - not only in our terminal, but also in Burpsuite proxy.<br/>
 We can even conveniently view the rendered web page on the proxy's response tab:<br/>